-Course Code: P17MBA 11CIE: 50 Marks SEE: 50 Marks
+Course Code: P18MBA 11 CIE: 50 Marks Credit Pattern: L: T: P = 3:0:0 = 3

-Credit Pattern: L: T: P: H = 4:0:0: 4 Exam Duration: 03 Hours No. of Hours per Week: 3+1=4 Total Numbers of Hours: 52

-- ✓ To make students understand the basic accounting equation and accounting principles and making them understand the process of preparation of financial statements. - ✓ To expose students to the tools and techniques of analysing financial statements. - ✓ To expose students to fundamentals of cost and variable costing - ✓ To expose student to practical situations involving several cases in order to apply the theoretical concepts in developing suitable strategies for better practices.
+- 1. To make students understand the basic accounting equation and accounting principles and making them understand the process of preparation of financial statements. - 2.
+To expose students to the tools and techniques of analysing financial statements. - 3.
+To expose students to fundamentals of cost and variable costing - 4.
+To expose student to practical situations involving several cases in order to apply the theoretical concepts in developing suitable strategies for better practices.